-Certain Board responsibilities have been formally delegated to the Committees of the Board, which have well-defined terms of reference and functions.
-The Committees are appropriately constituted with due regard to the skills required by each Committee and these are reviewed annually.
+Certain Board responsibilities have been formally delegated to the committees of the Board, which have clearly defined terms of reference and functions.
+The committees are appropriately constituted with due regard to the skills required by each committee.

-The Committees of the Board operate in a fully transparent manner and are tasked with reporting back to the Board on all of their activities and decisions.
-Each Committee is subject to regular evaluation by the Board in order to determine its performance and effectiveness.
-All of the Committees are free to seek independent professional advice as and when necessary in order to fulfil their mandates.
-With the exception of the Executive Committee, which is chaired by the Chief Executive Officer, all other Committees are chaired by an independent Non-Executive Director.
+The committees of the Board operate in a fully transparent manner and are tasked with reporting back to the Board on all of their activities and decisions.
+Each committee is subject to regular evaluation by the Board in order to assess its performance and effectiveness.
+All of the committees are free to seek independent professional advice as and when necessary in order to fulfil their mandates.
+With the exception of the Executive Committee, which is chaired by the Chief Executive Officer, all other committees are chaired by an independent non-executive director.